AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Imperative language - If/Then/Else
 ----------------------------------

-This section describes Ada's ``if`` statement and introduces several other fundamental language facilities including integer I/O, data declarations, and subprogram parameter modes.
+This section describes Ada's :ada:`if` statement and introduces several other fundamental language facilities including integer I/O, data declarations, and subprogram parameter modes.

-Ada's ``if`` statementis pretty unsurprising in form and function:
+Ada's :ada:`if` statementis pretty unsurprising in form and function:

 .. code-block:: ada